ptd006/WeedML/README.md

 Rover plan is a Pixhawk PX4 controller [https://px4.io/] running ArduRover [https://ardupilot.org/] with u-Blox M8T RTK (rtklib) GPS but is not complete yet.

 Full image dataset might be released eventually along with trained model at http://www.agrovate.co.uk/.

+## Using XBox Controller for label_tool.py

+Game controllers are comfortable to hold and can take a beating.
+Also, using them just feeling more fun.
+This makes them ideal for something monotonous like labelling images!
+An XBox controller can be used with https://xboxdrv.gitlab.io/.
+An example config file with key mappings for label_tool.py is included in the repo.

+`sudo apt-get install xboxdrv`
+`sudo xboxdrv --config xboxdrv.ini`